EnactProtocol/encat-spec-and-tools/README.md

 * 🕒 **Reproducible** — thanks to versioning and commit pinning
 * ⚙️ **Configurable** — through standardized environment definitions

-> Think of Enact as the registry, runtime, and security layer for MCP tools.
+> Enact provides the standards for packaging, securing, and discovering MCP tools

 ---